vmware-nsx/eval-docs-ids-ips/docs/8-AdvancedAttackandConfiguration.md

 > **Note**: In addition to sending IDS/IPS Events from each distributed IDS/IPS engine, you can send them directly to a Syslog collector or SIEM from each host.
 Events are sent in the EVE.JSON format for which many SIEMS have pre-existing parsers/dashboards.

 In this exercise, you will learn how to conigure IDS event export from each host to your syslog collector or SIEM of choice.
 I will use **vRealize Log Insight**.
 You can use the same or your own SIEM of choice.
+We will not cover how to install **vRealize Log Insight** or any other logging platform, but the following steps will cover how to send IDS/IPS evens to an aleady configured collector.

+1. Login to lab vCenter and x

 ---